Requirements for Testing

 Technology Needed for the Remote Administration of Computer-based Assessments

 TEs should be familiar with both the web-based Student Testing Interface and the Test Administrator Interface.
-Students in grades three through twelve can use the practice test or training test to become familiar with the web-based Student Testing Interface.

 The minimum technical requirements for students and TEs are as follows: